 The TLML Syntax suggestions can be created within a Match TLML Syntax, by selecting the Draft option available under Advanced Options.
 If the user updates the examples of User Intent available it is possible to click Draft again to get a new suggestion.

-- uses the Different Match (&^) operator, enabling better User Intent example coverage without having to ignore the Language Objects that stretch across words they do not match.
-Thanks to this engine operator, the NLU Generator do not have to choose between either more reliable Language Objects (because they match more words in an example) or good example coverage (where all relevant words are used in the TLML Syntax, without any long-matches stretching over them), it can do both!
+- Uses the Different Match (&^) operator, enabling better User Intent example coverage without having to ignore the Language Objects that stretch across words they do not match.
+Thanks to this engine operator, the NLU Generator do not have to choose between either more reliable Language Objects (because they match more words in an example) or good example coverage (where all relevant words are used in the TLML Syntax condition, without any long-matches stretching over them), it can do both!

-- generates many alternative syntaxes for each User Intent example, and then the NLU Generator waits until the very end before selecting the final syntax.
+- Generates many alternative conditions for each User Intent example, and then the NLU Generator waits until the very end before selecting the final syntax.
 Then it judges the intended scope of words and phrases in the User Intents, given by the resulting Language Object and Entity selection, zeroing in on the best result.

 Positive User Intents